Why This Matters

 What You Should Know About Graduating From College in Indiana

-When deciding where to pursue your bachelor’s degree, consider whether your chosen state has career opportunities in your field of study.
+When deciding where to pursue your bachelor’s degree, you should consider whether your chosen state has career opportunities in your field of study.
 Choosing a state that offers jobs relevant to your major may make it easier to find a job after graduating.
-In Indiana, the top five industries include goods-producing; trade, transportation, and utilities; manufacturing; education and health services; and government.
+In Indiana, the top five industries include production, transportation and material moving, office and administrative support occupations, sales, and food preparation and serving.

-Indiana has a strong economy with nearly 600 growing occupations.
-Between 2020 and 2030, the top five occupations in Indiana that require a bachelor’s degree and are projected to experience the most growth include information security analysts, logisticians, and medical and health services managers.
+Between 2020 and 2030, the five occupations in Indiana that require a bachelor’s degree and are projected to experience the most growth include information security analysts, logisticians, medical and health services managers, data scientists, and agents and business managers.

 What’s Next?

 Most Indiana students receive financial aid to help cover the cost of higher education.
-We’ve put together a list of federal and state resources that can connect you with grants, scholarships, and loans.
+The following federal and state resources can connect you with grants, scholarships, and loans:

 • Indiana Commission for Higher Education.
-The Indiana Commission for Higher Education makes college affordable for Hoosiers by providing need-based and non-need-based scholarships and grants.
+This agency makes college more affordable for Hoosiers by administering scholarships and grants.
 It also offers information on preparing and applying for college, submitting high school transcripts for free, and transferring from one college to another.